michael-magahey-uoit/course-project-justintrudeauvictimsupportgroup/README.md

 _**Note:**  Any projects from individual students will not be accepted, except if special permission has been given by the instructor in advance._

+**Note:**   Please test with clawapp and fake_backend, as app is depreciated and backend requires GPIO libraries only available on Raspberry Pi's

 ## Detailed Instructions

 ### Choosing a Topic